-I came across a new book the other day called Repeatability, by Chris Zook and James Allen of Bain & Company.
-Although the book is about building enduring businesses that can cope with constant change, what struck me was how applicable some of the ideas on building a great business were to investing.
+I came across a new book the other day called Repeatability by Chris Zook and James Allen of Bain & Company.
+Although the book is about building enduring businesses that can cope with constant change, what struck me was how applicable some of the ideas were to investing.

 Three ideas are particularly relevant as key pillars of a sound investment strategy: